iocchi/PLEXI/README.md

 ----

+A Plan Execution Monitor (PEM) aims at orchestrating the execution of actions and monitor the values of fluents (or predicates), following a plan generated to achieve a given goal.
+The implementation of the interface between a PEM and action/fluent implementations may be non-trivial and it is usually achieved through specific coupling PEM and action/fluent implementations.
+Existing examples are ROSPlan Action and Sensing interfaces (https://kcl-planning.github.io/ROSPlan/documentation/) and PetriNetPlans ActionServers (https://github.com/iocchi/PetriNetPlans/tree/master/PNPros/ROS_bridge/pnp_ros).

-Plan Execution Interface (PLEXI) is a layer for increasing interoperability between a plan exeuction monitor (PEM) and the implementation of actions and fluents (or conditions) in a complex system (e.g., a robotic application).
-PLEXI provides an interaction protocol between PEM and actions/fluents implementations, allowing for decoupling all these components.
+Plan Execution Interface (PLEXI) is a layer for increasing interoperability between a PEM and the implementation of actions and fluents in a complex system (e.g., a robotic application).
+PLEXI provides an interaction protocol between PEM and action/fluent implementations, allowing for decoupling all these components.

+With PLEXI, action/fluent implementations will not depend on the specific PEM.
+There is no need to import libraries or include code from the PEM, there is no need to know which PEM will orchestrate the implemented actions/fluents.

 Implementations of PLEXI are provided for both ROS (Python and C++) and gRPC (Python and C++) -- (*ongoing work...*)

-With PLEXI, action/fluent implementations will not depend from the specific PEM.
-There is no need to import libraries or include code from the PEM, there is no need to know with PEM will orchestrate the actions/fluents.

-Interaction between PEM and actions/fluents will exploit the FLEXI protocol using ROS and gRPC communication channels.
+Interaction between PEM and actions/fluents will use the FLEXI protocol over ROS and gRPC communication channels.
 ROS/gRPC Python/C++ implementations can be mixed in the same application.
-All implemented actions/fluents, each one using its own language (Python/C++) and communication channel (ROS/gRPC), will be managed by the same PEM.
+All implemented actions/fluents, each one using its own language (Python/C++) and communication layer (ROS/gRPC), will be managed by the same PEM.

 ## PLEXI protocol specification